 This is the reason why I decided to let no stone unturned when a potential opportunity appears.
 Try everything, as soon as I find about it.

 And such an opportunity seems to be AI.
 Or AI writing tools – since this is blogging that we’re talking about – and specifically Jasper.ai (formerly known as Jasper AI).

-I have decided to test it for myself and today, after a bit over of two months playing with Jarvis, I am here to tell you my honest opinion in today’s review – no affiliate links here so you can rest assured that I have no hidden agenda.
+I have decided to test it for myself and today, after a bit over of two months playing with Jarvis/ Jasper, I am here to tell you my honest opinion in today’s review – no affiliate links here so you can rest assured that I have no hidden agenda.